Miami-Dade County Expungement Attorney

 Even if the charges against you were dropped or dismissed, they can still appear on your personal records.
 Regardless of whether or not you were actually convicted, any arrests and charges will appear on all background checks performed on you.
 Expungement is the legal process of having any convictions or arrests removed from public records.

 As with any legal process, having experienced counsel on your side can be invaluable.
 It is possible that your Certificate of Eligibility for expungement can be denied.
-You can appeal this, and a South Florida criminal defense attorney can help you strive towards changing the result of your application the second time around.
+You can appeal this, and a Miami-Dade County expungement defense attorney can help you strive towards changing the result of your application the second time around.

 Removing arrests and convictions from your record could change your life dramatically.
 You will no longer feel like you have to hide from your past.
 When the quality of the rest of your life is on the line, you want the best legal representation that you can find.
 Attorney Eric Matheny understands how expungement can benefit you.
-As a qualified South Florida criminal defense attorney, he wants to help you achieve that peace of mind.
+As a qualified Miami-Dade County expungement attorney, he wants to help you achieve that peace of mind.

 For help with criminal records expungement, contact The Law Offices of Eric M. Matheny, P.A.